taylorvandoren/joinpoint-regression-tutorial/README.md

 and we will be working our way towards fitting best-fit joinpoint models to the data:
 ![causes of death in the United States from 1900-1998 with best-fit joinpoint models visualized with data](https://taylorvandoren.files.wordpress.com/2021/10/best-fit-all-causes.png)

+*One thing I must mention is that the above figures were made by calling a different [Github repository dedicated to color palettes of Taylor Swift albums](https://github.com/asteves/tayloRswift).
+These figures are in `lover`.*

 ## Analyses we'll do

 I'll go through two ways to do joinpoint modeling: